Bill-Klay/Vue-Logs-Screen/README.md

 On accessing the designated IP and port on the QA server the application has been deployed to you'll be presented with a log in screen.
 If you're new to the CC/CM team please create a new user login password and proceed accorsingly.
 You'll be presented with the *Harry Potter* oath of "I solemnly swear that I'm upto no good" since you'll be accessing sensitive information of the selected customer's database and configuration.
+And the username and password are upside down just to keep things different ??
 Select the database server and the client database you'd like to access and click *Fetch Data* which will inturn populate all the tables, the list of which can be accessed from the *Hamburger* menu on the top left of the screen.

 <div id="top"></div>